Offline0909/WPCMonKiller/README.md

 # What does it do

 Constantly checks for if any Windows Parental Control Monitor processes have started and instantly terminates them.
-Has worked for years; however, Windows recently has picked up on this and includes a warning about Administrator priveleges on a child user-account.
+Has worked for years; however, Windows recently has picked up on this and includes a warning about Administrator privileges on a child user-account.

 Will completely negate:
 * Application screen time (how long can be spent on an app per set quota)